Wine fridge buying guide

-Once you know which type of wine cabinet is best suited for your needs, all you have to do is think about the number of bottles you would like to keep in your cabinet, whether it be for short-term or long-term storage.
+Once you know what type of wine fridge is best for your needs, you only need to think about the number of bottles you want to keep in your wine fridge, either on a rotating basis or for longer term storage.

-Wine cabinets, both for short-term or long-term storage, are offered in a wide variety of sizes and styles which can correspond to your tastes.
-They can be finished in wood or stainless steel, in a variety of colours and with glass doors, either paneled or solid.
-Their capacity ranges from 16-18 bottles to 250 bottles.
-They are sometimes offered with two zones (one of them which is colder for serving whites) and very rarely with three (for serving whites, reds, and one for long-term conservation).
+Wine fridges are available in a wide variety of sizes and styles to suit your taste.
+They can be finished in wood or stainless steel, in a variety of colors and with glass, framed or solid doors.
+Their capacity varies from 16-18 bottles to 250 bottles.
+They are sometimes offered in two zones (one is colder for white wine service) and very rarely in three (white wine service, red wine service and long term storage).

-In general, if you are planning on storing for than 200 bottles, you should probably consider setting up a wine cellar directly in your home.
-This option is more interesting in terms of the amount to be invested and allows a better preservation of the wine.
+In general, if you have more than 200 bottles of wine to keep, you should consider installing a wine cellar directly in your home.
+This option is more worthwhile in terms of the amount of money to be invested and provides a better preservation of your beloved bottles of wine.

-When buying a wine cabinet, especially if it is a large one, you must always check if you have the available space in your home and make sure that the dimensions match.
-You should also consider the style of the wine cabinet: some are built to be built-in and others are not.
-Whether you have purchased a medium or high-end wine cabinet, you must always check this information.
+When buying a wine fridge, especially if it is a large one, you should always consider the space you have to be sure that the dimensions match.
+It is also important to think about the style of the wine fridge since some are designed to be built-in and others are not.
+Whether you’ve purchased a mid-range or high-end wine cabinet, you should always check this information.

-In general, long-term storage cabinets are more often offered in a non-recessed (which isn’t built into the wall) format, so they require a certain amount of clearance space on each side of the cabinet for optimal operation of the compressor.
+In general, long-term storage units are more often offered in a non-recessed format, which means that they require a certain amount of clearance on each side of the unit for optimal compressor operation.